 • Keyboard-navigable links and buttons

-• Descriptive link labels (no "click here" links)
+• Descriptive link labels (no "click here" links) unless necessary

-Do we guarantee full WCAG compliance?
+Do we guarantee full ADA compliance?